The Further Observations of Lady Whistledown

 Inside the Story

-The opening scene takes place at a ball hosted by Lady Worth, the mother of Arabella Blydon, heroine in Dancing At Midnight.
+- The opening scene takes place at a ball hosted by Lady Worth, the mother of Arabella Blydon, heroine of Dancing At Midnight.

 In May, Susannah Ballister met the man of her dreams…